quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the same contents as the server's `Other Versions` field.
 If any of these checks fail, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.
-This prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.
+This connection closure prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

 After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the